Sylvie Courvoisier is a pianist, composer and improviser.

 Since 2000, she has been a member of Mephista, an improvising collective trio with Ikue Mori and Susie Ibarra.

-She is currently playing and touring in different projects of John Zorn including Cobra and Masada Marathon.
+She is currently playing and touring in different projects of John Zorn including Cobra and Bagatelle Marathon.

-She is also playing in Erik Friedlander's Trio, Herb Robertson's Quintet and Nate Wooley's Quartet.
+She is also playing in Erik Friedlander's Trio, Ikue Mori's Obelisk and Nate Wooley's Quartet.

 Since 2010, she has been working as a pianist and composer for flamenco dancer Israel Galvan's project "la Curva" with more than 150 performances around the world.